mconnor/mconnor.github.io/resume-short.md

 ## Professional Summary

-Twenty years experience developing applications for the auto, pharmaceutical, entertainment, technology and advertising industries and rich media production; four years of experience in online advertising.
+Twenty years experience developing applications for the auto, pharmaceutical, entertainment, technology and advertising industries; five years of experience in online advertising.

 ### Skills